gtg2619/gtg2619.github.io/content/blog/geekctf.md

 date: 2024-04-14T22:14:00+08:00
 ---

-I spent some time this week solving three Geekcon challenges and got 26th place.
+I spent some time this week solving three Geekctf challenges and got 26th place.
 Interesting challenge thanks to the authors from 0ops@SJTU.

 [zh-CN wp](https://0rays-club.feishu.cn/wiki/Ts1twa8OBijasEk2uHrcGlt4nAc) (draft)

 ## ZkMaze

-~~There is even a ZK question~~
+~~There is even a ZK chall~~

 `public_inputs ` can be found `in./out/chall.sol ` directly